Species521/HL2_UE4_TaiChi/README.md

 # Tai Chi for the HoloLens 2

-This is a raw app for the HoloLens 2, I built it as a POC to learn nad teach about using the Unreal Engine, the UE MRTK from Microsoft and voice control.
+This is a raw app for the HoloLens 2, I built it as a POC to learn and teach about using the Unreal Engine, the UE MRTK from Microsoft and voice control.
 Oh, and you can learn Tai Chi too.